shyfire131/simplex-startos/instructions.md

-# Instructions for Hello World
+# Instructions for SimplexMQ

-Instructions go here.
-These appear to the user in the UI on the Service page under **Instructions**.

-You are allowed to include basic [Markdown formatting](https://www.markdownguide.org/basic-syntax).
+TODO: flesh out once function polish is done

+- How to install mobile app
+- How to point mobile app at embassy (optionally delete others?)
+- XFTP server?